linode/apl-docs/docs/for-devs/get-started/lab-13.md

 sidebar_label: Create workloads
 ---

-In the previous lab we deployed a workload using Argo CD.
-In this lab we'll deploy a regular workload (a Kubernetes Deployment) using the Otomi Developer Catalog and Otomi Workload feature.
+In the previous lab we deployed a workload using Argo CD with a BYO manifest and we explored the Catalog.
+In this lab we'll create a workload (a Kubernetes Deployment) using the Catalog and the Workload feature.

-The Otomi Developer Catalog allows to store any Helm chart in the `otomi/charts` repository in Gitea.
-By deploying a given Helm chart from the catalog, Otomi saves the corresponding Helm chart values in a separate file in the `otomi/values` repo.
-Otomi configures Argo CD to observe the values and automatically deploy changes when values are adjusted (based on the GitOps principle).

-## About the Developer Catalog

-The Developer Catalog in Otomi is a curated list of Helm charts that can be used in workloads to create Kubernetes resources.
-The catalog by default only contains a set of Otomi quick start Helm charts.

-## Create a Workload from the Developer Catalog
+## Create a Workload from the Catalog

-Before creating a workload from the developer catalog, we'll need the `repository` and `tag` of the image to use.
+Before creating a workload from the Catalog, we'll need the `repository` and `tag` of the image to use.
 Go to the list of Builds and add the `repository` of the `blue` build to your clipboard.
 Remember that the tag is `latest`.

 You can create a workload from the developer catalog:

-1. Go to `Workloads` in the left menu and click on `New Workload`
+1. Go to `Catalog` in the left menu and click on the `k8s-deployment`template

+2. Click on `Values`

-2. Add the Name `blue` for the workload
+3. Add the Name `blue`

-3. Select `otomi-quickstart-k8s-deployment` from the catalog

 4. Leave the `Auto image updater` to `Disabled`